HomeTop HeadlinesPope Leo Sends Clear Message to Trump

 “I don’t think that peace should be partisan or political or controversial,” Leavitt said.
 “This is a legitimate organization where there are tens of member countries from around the world.”

 The Vatican’s concerns about the board mirror anxieties expressed by numerous Western allies.
-Italy and the European Union plan to send representatives to Thursday’s meeting as observers but have not joined the board.
+Italy and the European Union planned to send representatives to Thursday’s meeting as observers but have not joined the board.
 France, Denmark, Norway, Slovenia, Sweden and the United Kingdom have either declined invitations or expressed deep skepticism about the initiative.

 Rights experts have criticized the board’s structure, noting that Trump overseeing a panel to supervise a foreign territory’s affairs resembles a colonial arrangement.
 The board has also faced criticism for lacking meaningful Palestinian representation.
 Trump maintains sole power to issue vetoes and invite countries onto the panel, with his tenure as chair having no apparent limit—the charter states he can serve indefinitely even after leaving office.